chillcicada/chillcicada/README.md

 **I'm working on my undergraduate thesis, and slow to reply.** At the moment, I'm interested in below things:

 - DevOps & Linux, mainly involving [Nix/NixOS/Nixpkgs](https://nixos.org/).
-- Typography & Typset, I'm using Typst and maintaining the THU thesis template and I apply it for my thesis writing.
+- Typset, I'm using [Typst](https://typst.app/) and maintaining the [THU thesis template](https://typst.app/universe/package/tntt) and I apply it for my thesis writing.
 - Simulation, as an amateur exploration, I like to cross work with my interests.
 - ...